roemvaar/cs_notes/computer_systems/memory.md

 of that function, and it's called stack frame.
 When a function call execution finishes, the stack frame is reclaimed.

-## Data Segment

-The static variables are stored in the data segment of the memory.
-Different from the stack frame allocation for a certain function call, i.e., its value persists even after the function where it appears has returned.

-## Code (Text)

 ## Why use dynamic memory allocation instead of stack memory